awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-content-delivery-network-distribution.md

 ## Advanced cache settings<a name="distribution-advanced-settings"></a>

 The *advanced settings* can be used to specify the cache lifespan of content on your distribution, the allowed HTTP methods, HTTP header forwarding, cookie forwarding, and query string forwarding\.
 The advanced settings that you specify apply only to the directory and files that your distribution caches, including the directory and file overrides that you specify as **Cache**\.

+**Note**
+The advanced cache settings are not available on the **Create distribution** page when you select a Lightsail bucket as the origin of your distribution\.
+We automatically apply distribution settings that are best for static content being stored in a bucket\.
+However, you can modify the advanced cache settings in the distribution management page after your distribution is created\.

 You can configure the following advanced settings: